 I almost always cook the stew in a ddukbaegi (earthenware pot) because it holds heat and cooks just like a Dutch oven.
 Plus it’s traditional and I dig that part the most.
 Reminds me of ordering kimchi jigae in Korea.

-Note: You should always use some type of trivet to protect your tables.
+Note: You should always use some type of trivet to protect your tables from earthenware.
 I had mine hidden underneath the place mat just for these photos, but if you’re not careful it’ll burn fabrics also.
 All that heat is no joke!

 This stuff is spicy and I’m not going to lie, I always add extra red pepper powder.
 Sometimes I’ll even add fresh jalapenos.
 I would eat this all the time as a kid.
 I’m not joking, at least 2-3 times a week.
 I feel eating a soup filled with spicy pickled cabbage, onions, and tofu is a much healthier meal to eat multiple times a week than say, mac and cheese.
 Nothing against mac and cheese.
 It’s pure cheesy deliciousness, especially when it’s homemade!